kalyanikhona/llm-model-behavior-research/logbook/observations/june-2025-llm-behavior-experiments.md

 - Shocked that perplexity completely skipped wikipedia in both deep research and general query output.
 - Fact: SEO still matters, public relations is not dead.
 People should maintain their own webpage and a blog/newsletter.
 All of this will become very useful in the coming times.
 - History is still important, especially in general queries where the LLMs are trained on ancient data.

-The best part of this experiment was to learn that it has developed its own personal (philosophical) narrative on "Kalyani Khona" based on everything it learnt by using pattern recognition.
-Recording it here for the future reference.
+- The best part of this experiment was to learn that it has developed its own personal (philosophical) narrative on "Kalyani Khona" based on everything it learnt by using pattern recognition.

-**Personal philosophy: Khona’s work is anchored in the belief that “no one deserves to be alone unless they wish so” and that technology should respect human psychology before code.
-Her career illustrates a consistent pattern: find an ignored user segment, study its behavioural constraints, then build accessible, behaviour-led products**.

 ### Next steps
-- PENDING: Complete writing the taxonomy document (living document as models keep updating themselves).
-- PENDING:Publish the anatomical framework on Github

 - Analyse and review Perplexity's responses in detail across various parameters (move notes from the logbook)
 - Once the whole process is finalised and reported structurally, repeat the same across other LLMs to compare results.

 ---
 ## Research Status